oracle/weblogic-kubernetes-operator/docs-source/content/security/rbac.md

       in each namespace listed with the `domainNamespaces` setting.
       The `domainNamespaces` setting contains the list of namespaces that the operator is configured to manage.
+[^3]: The binding is assigned to the operator `ServiceAccount`.
+In addition, the Kubernetes RBAC resources that the operator installation actually set up will be adjusted based on the value of the `dedicated` setting.
+By default,  the `dedicated` value is set to `false`, those security resources are created as `ClusterRole` and `ClusterRoleBindings`.
+If the `dedicated` value is set to `true`,  those resources will be created as `Roles` and `RoleBindings` in the namespace of the operator.